Deep Anomaly Detection for Active Attacks on the Receiver in Quantum Key Distribution: Anomaly Detection Model Design and Dataset Construction

 \section{Anomaly Detection Model Design and Dataset Construction}

 In this section, we present the design of the AD model and the construction of the corresponding dataset.
 The dataset is built by capturing the operational states of the QKD system.
 Parameters collected under secure conditions are treated as normal data, while those recorded during attacks are labeled as anomalies.
 Importantly, the neural network is trained exclusively on the normal dataset to learn representative features—without relying on any anomalous samples.
 These features are then used by the Deep SVDD algorithm to construct a hypersphere that encloses the distribution of normal data, such that anomalous inputs fall outside the hypersphere and can be effectively detected.
+Built upon neural networks, Deep SVDD leverages end-to-end representation learning and can be extended to handle more complex tasks, albeit at the cost of increased computational overhead.
+Owing to this capability, it is particularly well suited for high-dimensional and nonlinear data, making it an appropriate choice for our application scenario.
 The overall concept of the AD model is illustrated in Fig.~\ref{Fig:concept}.